 Your final payroll should resemble your year-end payroll.
 To that end, here’s a guide to doing your year-end payroll.

-Paying Any Outstanding Debts
+Pay Any Outstanding Debts

 Your debts will need to be paid before you can claim any of your remaining financings.
-Pay off your loans and all other bills to the greatest extent you can.
+Pay off your loans and all other bills to the greatest extent that you can.

 Monitor & Keep Records Of Your Business